rust-gamedev/rust-gamedev.github.io/content/news/033/index.md

 - An issue that made the last puzzle in the third forest level difficult to navigate with a controller was worked around
-- Colliders in the Hermes puzzle were fixed (previously you cold land on top of a gate if you held left while sliding)
+- Colliders in the Hermes puzzle were fixed (previously you could land on top of a gate if you held left while sliding)
 - The attract mode that was used at PAX has been merged (not in demo)
 - More jungle biome scenery has been placed (not in demo)